Board of Directors

 Toronto Fire Services

 Debbie has a degree in Applied Geography from Ryerson University, and a certificate in Business from McMaster University.
+She is currently an Associate Director with the World Police and Fire Games Federation, and previously served three terms on the Board of Directors of the Ontario Association of Fire Chiefs.

 Julie has been a career firefighter with Toronto Fire Services since 2006.
 She is a shop